Winter fun is just outside the door!

-We are not exaggerating when we say that in the Whiteface Region, we truly love winter.
-There really is no better place to experience the tranquility of falling snow, affordable lodging, and all sorts of adventure right outside the door!
-Whether you are a hardcore shredder and want to spend the day on the slopes or just want to curl up next to a warm fire with a good book and mug of hot chocolate, there is a place for you in the Whiteface Region this winter.
+In the Whiteface Region, we know how to do winter.
+When the temperature drops and the snow flies, there is no place you'd rather be than here.
+With dramatic mountain scenery, attractions galore, surprisingly affordable lodging and loads of adventure right outside the door, we have it all!
+Whether you're a hardcore shredder and want to spend the day on the slopes or have big aspirations of curling up next to a warm fire with a good book and a mug of hot cocoa, there is a place for you in the Whiteface Region this winter.

 As irony would have it, conditions are almost always better mid-week.
 Or does it just seem that way?
 Either way, why not escape the weekend crowds and head to the mountain on a Wednesday?
 Oh, right, Wednesdays are a work day.
 No sweat, we propose you take a mental health day and call in “sick.”
 After all, fresh air and groomers are good for the soul.

 Don't forget to plan ahead to make sure your Whiteface trip is the best it can be!
-Purchase tickets online in advance, get caught up on all the new happenings, and refresh your memory on the latest health & safety protocols.
+Purchase tickets online in advance, get caught up on all the new happenings, and get an update on the latest health & safety protocols.

 Love your ADK

-So, you’re ready to get your winter on in the Whiteface Region.
-There’s just one more thing to do.
 Part of recreating and experiencing the Adirondacks is understanding how to protect the lands, waters, and communities we all know and love.
-With millions of visitors each year, the Adirondacks are clearly cherished by a lot of people.
+With millions of visitors each year, the Adirondacks are clearly cherished by many.
 However you choose to spend your time here, we know the Adirondacks hold a special place in your heart.
 That is why we ask you to #LoveYourADK and practice safe, responsible recreation when outdoors.
-We can all work together to help preserve the wild, natural wonder of the Adirondacks for generations to come.
+By working together, we preserve the wild, natural wonder of the Adirondacks for generations to come.

-Remember, preparedness is key.
-All the cool kids are doing it.
-Being properly prepared for a winter outing is not only safe for you, but it will help create a more enjoyable experience.
-Cold weather and the changing conditions that come with winter require careful planning.
-But by following these tips and guidelines, you’ll be sure to have the adventure of a lifetime and, as a bonus, you’ll be better prepared for your next trip outdoors.
+There is nothing quite like winter fun, but remember, preparedness is key.
+Cold temperatures and changing weather conditions that come with winter require careful planning to ensure a safe and enjoyable adventure.
+By following these tips and guidelines, you’ll be sure to have the time of your life and, as a bonus, you’ll be better prepared for your next trip outdoors.